alexgustafson/disco_vagrant/README.md

     The Vagrant boxes will only be able to run on a host that has VirtualBox installed.

-    you need to have Farbic installed in your python environment.
+    you need to have Fabric installed in your python environment.
-    If you don't want to install fabric in you system library then create a python virutal envelope and install from the requirements file.
+    If you don't want to install fabric in you system library then create a python virtual envelope and install from the requirements file.

     for example: